ansys/pydpf-core/docs/source/concepts/stepbystep.rst

   defining where the result files are located.
 - **Manual input in DPF:** You can create fields of data in DPF.

-Once you specify data sources or manually create fields in PDF, you can create field containers (if applicable) and define scopings to identify the subset of data that you want to evaluate.
+Once you specify data sources or manually create fields in DPF, you can create field containers (if applicable) and define scopings to identify the subset of data that you want to evaluate.